dibley1973/StoredProcedureFramework/UsingTheStoredProcedureFramework.md

 WIP
 ##### Rolling back transaction
 WIP
-##### commiting transaction
+##### Commiting transaction
 WIP

 ## Calling the Stored Procedures from Code using DbContext
 If you are already using Entity Framework in your solution you may wish to call the stored procedure direct from the DbContext.
 Providing you import a reference to the *Dibware.StoredProcedureFrameworkForEF* DLL you can use the extension method that DLL provides directly on DbContext object.
 The example code below shows how we can use the extension method on the **DbContext** object to execute the stored procedure.
 The code is basically the same when called on the **SqlConnection** or the **DbConnection**.

+    [TestClass]
+    public class StoredProcedureFromDbContext
+    {
         [TestMethod]
-    public void EXAMPLE_ExecuteMostBasicStoredProcedureOnDbConext()
+        public void CompanyGetAllForTenantId()
         {
             // ARRANGE
+            const int expectedCompanyCount = 2;
+            string connectionName = Properties.Settings.Default.ExampleDatabaseConnection;
-        var procedure = new MostBasicStoredProcedure();
+            var parameters = new TenantIdParameters { TenantId = 1 };
-        var connectionString = ConfigurationManager.ConnectionStrings["IntegrationTestConnection"].ConnectionString;
+            var procedure = new CompanyGetAllForTenantID(parameters);
+            List<CompanyDto> companies;
+            CompanyDto company1;

             // ACT
-        Context.ExecuteStoredProcedure(procedure);
+            using (DbContext context = new ApplicationDbContext(connectionName))
+            {
+                companies = context.ExecuteStoredProcedure(procedure);
+                company1 = companies.FirstOrDefault();
+            }

             // ASSERT
-        // Should get here as Exception should not have been thrown }
+            Assert.AreEqual(expectedCompanyCount, companies.Count);
+            Assert.IsNotNull(company1);
+        }
+    }

+So reading down through the test we can see first in the *ARRANGE* section that we are instantiating a connection name, the stored procedure parameters and our stored procedure POCO class.

-The *Context* in this test inherits from an entity Framework **DbContext** so I can execute the stored procedure by calling **Context.ExecuteStoredProcedure(...)** passing in the instantiated stored procedure object.
+Then in the  *ACT*, once the *DBContext* object is created we can execute the stored procedure by passing our instantiated Stored Procedure object to the *ExecuteStoredProcedure* extension method on the *DBContext* object.

+This is the verbose method for DbContext.
+The framework also provides a more succinct "EF-friendly"  method.

 ## Please note...
 The code below for calling Stored Procedures in a more "EF-friendly"  way is still experimental and may be subject to change as the framework matures.
 Please be aware of that if you choose this method of calling stored procedures.

+WIP

 Alternatively if you can also call the stored procedure in a more *entity framework code first kind of approach*, so they appear more like DBSet properties on your custom DbContext object, like so: